2023–24 S.L. Benfica season: August-November

+December-February

 After the international break, Benfica hosted Inter Milan, taking a 3–0 lead at half-time with a hat-trick from João Mário, but conceded three goals in the second half, drawing 3–3.
 The draw was followed by two consecutive league stalemates against Moreirense and Farense.
 On 12 December, already eliminated from the Champions League and fighting for a place in the Europa League, Benfica travelled to Austria to face Red Bull Salzburg, winning 3–1, with the decisive goal scored by Arthur Cabral in stoppage time.
 Following that victory, Benfica defeated Braga, AVS (in the Taça da Liga) and Famalicão, finishing the year one point behind Sporting.

 In January, Benfica won all five of its league matches and defeated Braga 3–2 in the round of 16 of the Taça de Portugal.
 However, on 24 January, the team was eliminated from the Taça da Liga after losing on penalties to Estoril in the semi-finals.
 The following month began with victories over Gil Vicente in the league and Vizela in the quarter-finals of the Taça de Portugal, followed by a 2–2 draw away to Vitória de Guimarães.
 Benfica then eliminated Toulouse from the Europa League, and went on to beat Vizela and Portimonense in the league.
 The month ended with a 2–1 defeat against Sporting in Alvalade, in the first leg of the Taça de Portugal semi-finals, closing the month Benfica one point behind the league leaders.

+March-May

 March began with Benfica visiting the Estádio do Dragão, where they suffered a 5–0 defeat against FC Porto.
 The team then drew 2–2 at home with Rangers in the first leg of the Europa League round of 16, before securing a 1–0 victory in Scotland to advance to the quarter-finals.
 In the league, Benfica won all three of its matches before hosting Sporting in the second leg of the Taça de Portugal semi-finals.
 The match ended in a 2–2 draw, resulting in Benfica’s elimination from the competition.
 On 6 April, Benfica returned to the Estádio José Alvalade for a decisive league encounter against Sporting, entering the match one point behind their rivals (with one game in hand), but were defeated 2–1, falling seven points adrift in the title race.

 After being eliminated in the semi-finals of both domestic cups and facing a significant disadvantage in the league, Benfica hosted Olympique de Marseille in the quarter-finals of the Europa League, winning 2–1 at home.
 In the second leg, played in Marseille, Benfica lost 1–0, with the tie decided on penalties, where the French side advanced.
 With five league matches remaining, Benfica recorded three wins, one draw, and one defeat, finishing the season ten points behind champions Sporting.